kaywina/docs-layer/tech-blog/blog/2025-09-24-choosing-style-guide.md

 For companies that require more than one language (e.g. French and English in Canada), you'll likely need an extensive addendum to an existing guide, or a full in-house guide in practice.

+Here's a decision tree to help with your planning:

 ```mermaid
 flowchart TD
     A([Choosing a Style Guide]) --> B{Team size?}